 Top tip: once you’ve added pages or collections to your site navigation, you can edit their settings at any time by clicking on the ‘cog’ icon beside them.
 This lets you change things like page name, URL, SEO descriptions and more.

 5. Add a logo to your Squarespace site

-To do this, go to the ‘pages’ section of your dashboard, click on a navigation item, and then on the ‘edit’ button that appears.
+To do this, go to the ‘website’ section of your dashboard, click on one of your pages in the ‘Main navigation’ section, and then click on the ‘edit’ button that appears.